Mustafa-RS/Matrix-SDK/README.rst

-QORC SDK
+Matrix SDK
 ========

-QuickLogic Open Reconfigurable Computing (QORC) SDK provides components needed to get started on the QuickLogic's EOSS3 device and open source development boards such as Quickfeather.
+Matrix SDK provides components needed to get started on the RapidSilicon's Matrix device and open source development boards such as Quickfeather.